If there's a place where you can find me after a food tour, this is a library. An oasis of silence in the desert of noise, to rest and recharge.

 If you're a cinema addicted like me, Bologna is the place to be.

-On the first floor you can find retrogames including my first console (Sega Master System II) behind a case.
+Or walk on the first floor where you can find retrogames including my first console (Sega Master System II) behind a case.

 Vintage movie posters on the walls may distract your study, but warm your soul.